Survey and Systematization of 3D Object Detection Models and Methods

 Even more advanced, a few approaches devote themselves to generate a point cloud from monocular images. \cite{xu_multi-level_2018} use a stand-alone network for disparity prediction which is similarly based on Mono Depth to predict a depth map.
 Unlike \cite{payen_de_la_garanderie_eliminating_2018}, they further process the depth map to estimate a LiDAR-like point cloud.

 An almost identical procedure is presented by \citet{ma_accurate_2019}.
 First, they generate a depth map through a self-defined CNN and then proceed to generate a point cloud by using the camera calibration files.
-While \citet{xu_multi-level_2018} mainly take the depth data as auxiliary information of RGB features, \citet{ma_accurate_2019} focus to take the generated depth as the core feature and make explicitly use of its spatial information.
+While \citet{xu_multi-level_2018} mainly take the depth data as auxiliary information of RGB features, \citet{ma_accurate_2019} focus on taking the generated depth as a core feature and explicitly using its spatial information.

 Similarly, \citet{weng_monocular_2019} adapt the deep ordinal regression network (DORN) by \citet{fu_deep_2018} for their pseudo LiDAR point cloud generation and then exploit a Frustum-PointNet-like model \citep{qi_frustum_2018} for the object detection task.
 Further information on the Frustum PointNet approach is given in Section \ref{section:Fusion_Cascaded Fusion}.